Health and Medical Information

 We have received guidance from the Colorado Department of Public Health and Environment (CDPHE) for responding to COVID-19 cases and outbreaks in our schools.
 This guidance defines when students, faculty/staff, cohorts, or an entire level or building will move between in-person and remote learning.
 As director and a parent of an incoming kindergartener, I know that this is a daunting thought.
 I ask that you begin to prepare yourself and your child for the likelihood that there will be various times throughout the year that we will move between in-person and remote learning, most often with very little notice.

-As a University family there are many ways that we can work together to keep our community as healthy as possible.
+As a University Family, there are many ways that we can work together to keep our community as healthy as possible.
 We have summarized many of our plans in our Health and Safety document.
 Personal responsibility will be an important part of our plan and we ask that each of us do our part to keep schools open as long as possible by practicing good hygiene, wearing facial coverings, and social distancing whenever possible.
 We ask our parents and staff to support our community by having students and staff who are sick stay home.

 We are requiring parents to complete a Health Screening Form for their students on a daily basis.
 The child will not be allowed to attend school unless the health screening form is complete and the student's symptoms comply with requirements.
-A temperature is required on the form.
-This requirement will continue until further notice.

 Illness at School

 Wellness Screening: Families are empowered to complete wellness screenings prior to arrival at school.
 Students who are experiencing symptom(s) listed on the screener must stay home.
 Should symptoms develop at school, students will wait to be picked up in a space designated for individuals with symptoms of illness and will be escorted by designated school personnel to meet their parent/guardian at the building entrance.

 Return to School: When your student is ill, the timing for a safe return to school will be determined based on symptoms, diagnosed illness, and the student’s ability to participate in usual school activities.